 Related article: Why Do Some Sounds Feel So Good?

 Today, earbuds are used by around 80 million people, making them the fastest-growing consumer electronics product sector ever.
 That’s even faster than the iPhone!
-In fact, Nick Hunn has estimated that the hearables market will reach $80 billion in 2025.
+In fact, technologist and Mumbli advisor, Nick Hunn, has estimated that the hearables market will reach $80 billion in 2025.

 So, what changed?